 The number of gears is debatable.
-The ability to change down to climb or change up to keep pace is useful, though we’ve found that with their first geared bike, managing gears on the front and back sprockets have been a bit much.
+The ability to change down to climb or change up to keep pace is useful, though we've found that with their first geared bike, managing gears on the front and back sprockets has been a bit much.

 Where to ride